Redistricting

 What's Happening

-On Thursday, Dec.
-11, the Indiana Senate rejected the unprecedented push for mid-decade redistricting after a months-long pressure campaign from Washington.
-House Bill 1032, the redistricting bill, was defeated in the third Senate reading.
-Thank you to everyone who called, wrote, testified, and showed up to demand fair maps.
+In December of 2025, the Indiana State Senate rejected the unprecedented push for mid-decade redistricting after a months-long pressure campaign from Washington.
+House Bill 1032, the redistricting bill, was defeated on third reading in the Senate.
+We thank everyone who called, wrote, testified, and showed up to demand fair maps.
+However, the fight isn’t over.

 Why Are Fair Maps Important?

 When it’s conducted fairly, redistricting accurately reflects population changes and racial diversity; it’s used by legislators to equitably allocate representation in Congress and state legislatures.
-However, when redistricting is used as a tool to manipulate electoral outcomes or discriminate against certain groups, it ceases to be lawful and equitable, and we call it gerrymandering.
+However, when redistricting is used to manipulate electoral outcomes or to discriminate against certain groups, it ceases to be lawful and equitable; we call it gerrymandering.
 Throughout history, legislators have used gerrymandering to attack the right to vote and weaken the voting power of certain communities.
 Using these tactics, legislators manipulate voting district lines in ways that dilute the voting power of communities — especially communities of color.

 Related Content